dcunited001/dcunited001.github.io/_drafts/policy-checklist.md

 ================================

-CSPAN2 talk on presidential transitions:
+## CSPAN2 show on presidential transitions:

 on transitions & filling policy positions: